 Frequently Asked Questions - Inequality-adjusted Human Development Index (IHDI)

-The IHDI takes into account not only the average achievements of a country on health, education and income, but also how those achievements are distributed among its citizens by “discounting” each dimension’s average value according to its level of inequality.
+The IHDI takes into account not only the average achievements of a country on health, education and income, but also how those achievements are distributed among its population by “discounting” each dimension’s average value according to its level of inequality.

-While the HDI can be viewed as an index of average achievements in human development dimensions, the IHDI is the level of human development when the distribution of achievements across people in a society is accounted for.
+While the HDI can be viewed as an index of average achievements in human development dimensions, the IHDI measures the level of human development when the distribution of achievements across people in the society is accounted for.
 The IHDI will be equal to the HDI when there is no inequality, but falls below the HDI as inequality rises.
 The difference between the HDI and IHDI, expressed as a percentage of the HDI, indicates the loss in human development due to inequality.

 The IHDI and its components can be useful as a guide to helping governments better understand the inequalities across populations and their contribution to the overall loss due to inequality.

 The IHDI in its current form was inspired by a similar index produced by Mexico’s national HDR.
 The IHDI can be adapted to compare the inequalities in different subpopulations within a country, providing that the appropriate data are available.
 National teams can use proxy distributions for indicators, which may make more sense in their particular case.

 L’inégalité dans l’éducation est estimée approximativement par l’inégalité dans le nombre d’années de scolarisation de la population adulte, tel qu’il ressort des enquêtes représentatives auprès des ménages à l’échelle nationale.